Graduate International Student Admission Requirements

 - Official copies of all college/university transcripts and certified translations into English of all transcripts not originally in English.

 - Transcripts from institutions outside of the U.S. must be reviewed by an approved international credential evaluator.
-Please request a detailed course-by-course evaluation from Educational Credential Evaluators (www.ece.org) or World Education Service (www.wes.org).
+The evaluation must be sent from the evaluator to Edgewood College at firstname.lastname@example.org.
+Please request a detailed course-by-course evaluation from one of the following organizations: Educational Credential Evaluators, One Earth International Credential Evaluations, SpanTran, or World Education Service.

-- Post-secondary degree must meet the cumulative grade point average of at least 2.75 on a 4.0 scale.
+- For Education Department admission, a post-secondary degree must meet the cumulative grade point average of at least 2.75 on a 4.0 scale.
 Averages below 2.75 will be reviewed and considered for admission on a case-by-case basis.

 4. Program Requirements